DTHENG/DTAsyncIO/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-Firstly you will need to setup an enum to serve as your object types, something like this:
+Create an enum in your project to serve as your object types, something like:

 ExampleDataType.h